abhinavkale-dev/peerlist-ui-animation-challenge/README.md

 ### ✅ Day 2: Dynamic Status Indicator
 A status indicator component with dynamic animations that visually represent different states.

+### ✅ Day 3: Animated Checkboxes
+A to-do list with beautifully animated checkboxes featuring smooth transitions, strikethrough effects, and loading animations when toggling task completion status.

+### ✅ Day 4: Animated Toggle Switch
+A premium subscription toggle featuring smooth zoom animations when switching between Free and Premium plans.
+The component includes a seamless transition where "Monthly • Annual" text zooms in when selecting Premium, followed by Monthly/Annual options.

 ## Getting Started

 First, run the development server: